 Our introductory rate for Sporting Clays will be $0.35 a target for members and their guest starting December 16 (contingent on TPWD approving the start date).
 For non-members the cost is $0.50 per target.
 Please visit with CCPRC manager to obtain details if interested in a Corporate or fundraiser event.

 It is very important for shooters to read and understand the rules.
-Limiting shot size is critical to everyone's safety.
+Limiting shot size to 7 1/2 or 8 shot is critical to everyone's safety.
 Limiting loads to no more than 1-1/8 oz is also a key factor in safety.
 Members are responsible for what ammunition their guest are using on the sporting course just like on all CCPRC property.

 Registered Sporting Clays shoot flyers: